Use Your Heart

-"Use Your Heart" is a song by American R&B trio SWV, released on July 23, 1996 as the second single from their album, New Beginning (1996).
-Written and produced by The Neptunes, the song contains a sample of "If It Don't Turn You On (You Oughta Leave It Alone)", performed by B.T.
-Express, and became the first song produced by the duo to chart.
+"Use Your Heart" is a song by American R&B trio SWV, released on July 23, 1996, as the second single from their album New Beginning.
+Written and produced by Chad Hugo and Pharrell Williams, it is the first song produced by the duo (as The Neptunes) to chart on the Billboard Hot 100.
+In 2024, the song gained further prominence after it was sampled by Kendrick Lamar on the track "Heart Pt.
+6" from his sixth studio album, GNX.

+Production and release

+The song was written and produced by the Neptunes duo Chad Hugo and Pharrell Williams.
+The track was the second single on the group's second studio album, New Beginning.
+The song was released on July 23, 1996, by RCA Records.

 Critical reception

 Larry Flick from Billboard described the song as an "sumtuous old-school soul swinger that will have listeners lost in memories of their favorite '70s moments."
 He added, "These sisters now have the chops to support their bid to become R&B's leading female vocal group.
 They kick it lovely while Pharrell Williams and Chad Hugo surround their plush harmonies with fluttering horns and even-handed funk guitar licks.
 Yummy stuff that belongs at the top of every urban playlist."
+HotNewHipHop put the song on their list of best SWV songs.
+Okayplayer praised the song for its mature themes, beat, and blend of the trio's voices.
+The track became the Neptunes' first track to chart on the Billboard Hot 100.

+Legacy

+In 2024, American rapper Kendrick Lamar sampled the song on his track "Heart Pt.
+6" from his sixth studio album GNX.
+In response to the sample, SWV member Lelee Lyons said that it would be "a treat" to perform with Kendrick at his Super Bowl LIX halftime show.